-A computer lab is available for study space on the second floor of the MUMC (to the left of the stairwell) that includes 10 computer stations and a 6 ft. table and chairs.
+The Lewis Technology Center is a computer lab on the second floor of the MUMC (to the left of the stairwell) that includes 17 study carrols.
 This is a shared space and students will have access during the day according to a calendar that will be posted.
 Students will have swipe access after business hours.